atmel-maxtouch/mxt-app/README.md

 accessed via I2C) are mapped to different functions within the devices.
-This interface organises the register map into separate objects each of which is given a T number. *mxt-app* can inspect and alter the object configuration, and to view diagnostic data, while the device is running.
+This interface organises the register map into separate objects each of which is given a T number. *mxt-app* can inspect and alter the object configuration, and view diagnostic data, while the device is running.

 For a description of object protocol, see *Atmel AT42QT1085 Object Protocol Guide*, available from atmel.com.

+The meaning of the configuration bytes within the objects may be found in the Protocol Guide documentation released with each device, and is only provided by Atmel under NDA.

 # GENERAL COMMANDS